Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation-assignment.md

  	- The conversation will be assigned to default human agent if  **Notify everybody** is selected in the agent routing rules.
  	- The conversation will be assigned to the human agent present in the conversation for **Automatic assignment**.

- - The Welcome and Away messages will not come.
+ - The Welcome and Away messages configured from the Dashboard will not come.
+The welcome messages configured by the bot will come here.
  - The **Take over from bot** button will be displayed in the the conversation, if the human agent takes over from the bot, conversation will assign to that particular agent.